Philips: 1980s–2000s: Decline

-2000s

 The move of the headquarters to Amsterdam was completed in 2001.
 Initially, the company was housed in the Rembrandt Tower.
-In 2002, it moved again, this time to the Breitner Tower.
+In 2002, it moved to the Breitner Tower.
 Philips Lighting, Philips Research, Philips Semiconductors (spun off as NXP in September 2006), and Philips Design, are still based in Eindhoven.
-Philips Healthcare is headquartered in both Best, Netherlands (near Eindhoven) and Andover, Massachusetts, United States (near Boston).
+Philips Healthcare is headquartered in both Best, Netherlands (near Eindhoven) and Andover, Massachusetts, (north of Boston).

 In 2000, Philips bought Optiva Corporation, the maker of Sonicare electric toothbrushes.
 The company was renamed Philips Oral Healthcare and made a subsidiary of Philips DAP.
 In 2001, Philips acquired Agilent Technologies' Healthcare Solutions Group (HSG) for EUR 2 billion.
 Philips created a computer monitors joint venture with LG called LG.Philips Displays in 2001.
 In 2001, after growing the unit's Emerging Businesses group to nearly $1 billion in revenue, Scott A. McGregor was named the new president and CEO of Philips Semiconductors.
 McGregor's appointment completed the company's shift to having dedicated CEOs for all five of the company's product divisions, which would in turn leave the Board of Management to concentrate on issues confronting the Philips Group as a whole.
 In February 2001 Philips sold its remaining interest in battery manufacturing to its then partner Matsushita (which itself became Panasonic in 2008).

-In 2004, Philips abandoned the slogan "Let's make things better" in favour of a new one: "Sense and Simplicity".
+In 2004, Philips abandoned the slogan "Let's make things better" in favor of a new one: "Sense and Simplicity".
 In December 2005, Philips announced its intention to sell or demerge its semiconductor division.
 On 1 September 2006, it was announced in Berlin that the name of the new company formed by the division would be NXP Semiconductors.
 On 2 August 2006, Philips completed an agreement to sell a controlling 80.1% stake in NXP Semiconductors to a consortium of private equity investors consisting of Kohlberg Kravis Roberts & Co.
 (KKR), Silver Lake Partners and AlpInvest Partners.
 On 21 August 2006, Bain Capital and Apax Partners announced that they had signed definitive commitments to join the acquiring consortium, a process which was completed on 1 October 2006.

 In 2006, Philips bought out the company Lifeline Systems headquartered in Framingham, Massachusetts, in a deal valued at $750 million, its biggest move yet to expand its consumer-health business (M).
 In August 2007, Philips acquired the company Ximis, Inc. headquartered in El Paso, Texas, for their Medical Informatics Division.
 In October 2007, it purchased a Moore Microprocessor Patent (MPP) Portfolio license from The TPL Group.